 Q1: Why should I join the East Atlanta Security Patrol?

 The main reason to join is to make the neighborhood safer.
-Yes, we already pay taxes and expect police protection, but we have experienced large reductions in crime in East Atlanta.
-In the early days of the EASP, we experienced over 200 burglaries per year.
-In 2012, that number dropped to 50.
-While Atlanta has more police officers than a few years ago, we still don't receive a quick response to lower priority crimes occurring in our area, as the East Atlanta beat has only one officer patrolling.
+Yes, you already pay taxes and expect police protection, but East Atlanta has experienced large reductions in crime as a result of the extra police presence.
+In the early days of the EASP, East Atlanta had over 200 burglaries per year.
+By 2012, that number dropped to 50.
+Also, while Atlanta has more police officers than a few years ago, we still don't receive a quick response to lower priority crimes occurring in our area..
 Joining the Security Patrol is a way for East Atlanta to have extra officers dedicated to our area who will respond to 911 calls in less than five minutes, and who provide a more visible police presence in the community.

 Q2: Who is eligible to join the East Atlanta Security Patrol?